Children Can't Fight & They Can't Escape; So They Become POWs

 Flesh Out – Learn about the part’s emotions, role, appearance, history

-Feel Toward – Check how you feel toward the part (8 C’s)
+Feel Toward – Check how you feel toward the part at every stage (8 C’s)

 BeFriend – Build a trusting relationship with the part